DHTMLX/docs-spreadsheet/docs/api/spreadsheet_exportmodulepath_config.md

 @descr:

-{{note dhtmlxSpreadSheet uses the WebAssembly-based library [JSON2Excel](https://github.com/dhtmlx/json2excel) for export of data into Excel.}}
+{{note DHTMLX Spreadsheet uses the WebAssembly-based library [JSON2Excel](https://github.com/dhtmlx/json2excel) for export of data into Excel.}}

 To export files you need to: